algernon-A/PlopTheGrowables/Properties/LatestChangelog.md

-- Add level locking for individual buildings.
+- Add option to automatically lock the levels of newly plopped buildings.